ilyasotkov/high-level-devops/docs/development/index.md

 ### Commit and push to remote

-- Git interface (Git CLI, GitUp, SourceTree)
+- A Git client (Git CLI, GitUp, Sourcetree)

 ## What is the value of learning and using a version control system?